 Starting 2014, especially after I have moved to University Arms that is closer to UA campus, I used to borrow Cat Wheels almost every weekend to go geocaching.
 I covered all major bike routes in Tucson, including Mountain Avenue, Third Street, and more than half of The Loop.
 I even descended into a dry river and rode on the riverbed for a few hundred meters to find a geocache down there.

 I wasn't able to secure a Cat Wheels bike during Thanksgiving 2015, because they wouldn't loan the bike to anyone for the "long weekend".
 Teng left his bike in the office since he bought a car, so I asked to borrow his bike and was approved.
-Having a mountain bike, I was eyeing the unfound geocache on top of A Mountain, so I started to ride the bike up A Mountain, and things went horribly wrong.
+Having a mountain bike (paid link), I was eyeing the unfound geocache on top of A Mountain, so I started to ride the bike up A Mountain, and things went horribly wrong.
 As soon as I entered the mountain, a part of the bike broke off, the chain was caught into the spokes, and the bike would not move!
 Having no bus pass with me, I had to walk two hours to get the bike back to my office.
 It was Nov 26, 2015, the day of Thanksgiving.
 My Thanksgiving was officially ruined, and I would be on the hook of repairs.

 The next day, I called a few bike shops to ask for quotes for replacing a derailleur, and the price is around $15 for a rear derailleur, plus another $15 labor charge for installing it.
 Then I found a cheaper place: BICAS.
 They said I could have the derailleur replaced in 30 minutes for about $10, but I have to do it myself, and they will teach me.